The Fox (1967 film): Cast

+The film features only four credited actors:

 Production

 Howard Koch says his wife Anne read the novella while Koch was working on The War Lover and thought it might make a good film.
 They optioned the rights from D.H.
 Lawrence's estate and approached Victor Saville to produce.
-Vivien Leigh and Patricia Neal agreed to play the leads, Alan Bates tentatively agreed to play the male lead and John Schelsinger was approached to direct.
+Vivien Leigh and Patricia Neal agreed to play the leads, Alan Bates tentatively agreed to play the male lead and John Schlesinger was approached to direct.
 However Saville fell seriously ill and Neal became pregnant so the project fell apart.

-Koch tried seeking funding for the film in Hollywood but had no luck until he met Anne Heywood who, along with her husband Raymond Stross, was looking for a film to launch her in the USA.
+Koch tried seeking funding for the film in Hollywood but had no luck until he met Anne Heywood who, along with her husband Raymond Stross, was looking for a film to launch her in the United States.
 Both Heywood and Stross liked the script and optioned it from Koch, although the writer felt Heywood was too young.
 Stross cast Sandy Dennis and Keir Dullea and hired Mark Rydell to direct.
-Stross then demanded the inclusion of a scene which showed the two women overly having a lesbian relationship, which Koch did not want to do, preferring to keep it ambiguous.
+Stross then demanded the inclusion of a scene which showed the two women overtly having a lesbian relationship, which Koch did not want to do, preferring to keep it ambiguous.
 Stross hired another writer, Lewis John Carlino.

-In adapting Lawrence's novella for the screen, Lewis John Carlino and Howard Koch opted to change the setting from 1918 England to contemporary Canada in an effort to make the plot more relevant for late-1960s audiences.

-The film was shot on location on a farm in Laskay, Ontario, the train station at Unionville, Ontario, and at Cinespace Film Studios in Kleinburg, Ontario.
+In adapting Lawrence's novella for the screen, Carlino and Koch opted to change the setting from 1918 England to contemporary Canada in an effort to make the plot more relevant for late-1960s audiences.
+The film was shot on location on a farm in Laskay, Ontario, the train station at Unionville, and at Cinespace Film Studios in Kleinburg.

-The song "That Night," with music by Lalo Schifrin and lyrics by Norman Gimbel, is performed by Sally Stevens.

 The film was released soon after the dissolution of the Motion Picture Association of America Production Code and includes scenes of nudity, masturbation, sexual activity involving Paul and Ellen, and physical relations between two women.
 Rated R at the time of its original release, it was re-edited and rated PG in 1973.

-Critical reception

-Variety called it "beautifully photographed, dramatically uneven" where "the sensitive subject matter is, in the main, handled with taste, although pic at times vacillates between dainty skirting of the problem and crudity reminiscent of low-grade foreign imports.
-Sandy Dennis and the lesbo theme are the prime bait for good, if uneven, b.o, in special situations."
+Reception